 Advocacy

-I am a passionate advocate for outdoor artistry.
-I delight in the potential to engage with the widest cross section of communities.
-I remain excited by the opportunities presented to artists and producers outdoors, to innovate with technique and form (unhindered by the formal settings of theatres and galleries), to create experiences that can instil a sense of shared ownership of public spaces and to offer varied and immediate ways for the public to take part.
+I am a passionate advocate for outdoor artists and their artistry – those who work in public space, who engage with the widest cross section of people who live in our communities and encourage those people to connect together.
+I’m not put off by the weather or the ability of audiences to walk away.
+I’m still excited by the challenges and the possibilities to innovate with technique and form (unhindered by the formal settings of theatres and galleries), to create experiences that can instil a sense of shared ownership of public spaces and to offer varied and immediate ways for the public to take part.

 I was chair of National Association of Street Artists for 6 years, a membership organisation run by artists for artists.
 During this time, the organisation shifted towards a focus on supporting professional development of outdoor artists, offering Lab style learning opportunities, promoting discussions around critical evaluation and mentoring and hosting the regular and increasingly popular annual event – For The Love Of It!
 The organisation’s value is in its shared know-how (some members have been creating outdoor work for up to 40 years) and NASA-UK continues to highlight the wealth of this resource.